zkat/pattycake/README.md

 benefits from it mostly because it relies heavily on pattern matching on variable assignments, not just in its case statement.
 The JS version of this would have limited utility.)

+#### <a href="unbound-array-rest"></a> Binding-less array rest

+In ECMAScript, `var [a, b, ...rest] = arr` allows bindging of "the rest" of the array into a variable.
+This syntax, though, requires that the "rest" value be bound to a specific variable.
+That is, `[a, b, ...]` is invalid syntax.

+The previous pattern matching proposal included syntax that allowed this to be the case, but only inside the LHS of `match`.
+It's possible the syntax could be added, but there's also a question of whether it's necessary, since variables in this proposal are always bound, rather than used for arbitrary matchin as in the previous proposal -- there's little use for allowing plain `...` params besides not wanting to have an unbound variable.
+That is, `[a, b, ..._]` achieves essentially the same thing `[a, b, ...]` does.

+Should this syntax be added to this proposal as well?